kyma-project/test-infra/prow/images/README.md

-  ├── buildpack-golang      # The image for building Golang components ├── buildpack-node        # The image for building Node.js components ├── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage └── vulnerability-scanner # The image for performing vulnerability scans with Snyk CLI
+  ├── buildpack-golang      # The image for building Golang components ├── buildpack-node        # The image for building Node.js components ├── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage ├── vulnerability-scanner # The image for performing vulnerability scans with Snyk CLI └── fluentd-gcp           # The image for gathering logs from minikube instances on Google Compute Engine
 ```